sudap001/sudap001/README.md

 - Designed a GUI to compare PCA, Wavelet, and IHS image fusion methods for clarity and spatial accuracy.

 ### 📡 **Soil Nutrient Detection System (IoT + Python)**
-- Built an IoT system integrating multiple sensors and Python analysis to recommend optimal crops.
+- Built an IoT system integrating multiple sensors and Python analysis to recommend optimal crops for farming.

 ---